See how much solar panels cost in your area

 Federal Solar Tax Credit

-In this article, we’ll explore the new and improved federal solar tax credit and show you how step-by-step to claim it.
+In this article, we’ll explore how the federal solar tax credit works and show you how step-by-step to claim it.

 What is the Federal Solar Tax Credit?